-As shown in Table 4-4, preliminary signal warrants were not met at any of the intersections identified as deficient under future no-build traffic conditions.
+As shown in Table 5-4, preliminary signal warrants were not met at any of the intersections identified as deficient under future no-build traffic conditions.
 Additional signal warrants, including the Four Hour and Peak Hour warrants were also evaluated at the intersections under future no-build traffic conditions.
 However, these warrants were also not met.
 While traffic signal warrants are not met under future conditions based on the existing lane configurations, traffic signal warrants are likely to be met at each of these study intersections if the number of through lanes were to be reduced.
+For example, a signal is likely to be warranted at the N. Main Street/Hersey-Wimer Street intersection if the road diet were to be made permanent.